Table of Contents

 • What is smartphone surveying?
 A new era of high-precision positioning

-• Expanded data sharing and workflow efficiency with cloud management
+• Expanded data sharing and operational efficiency with cloud management

 • Using smartphone surveying for boundary confirmation and cadastral map updates